getlantern/www.getlantern.org/README.md

 ## Deployment

-First make sure you have the Nodejitsu credentials for the lantern\_www user in ~/.jitsuconf (if not run "jitsu login" to create it) as well as https://github.com/getlantern/too-many-secrets checked out alongside this repo, and then run "grunt deploy".
-This will create a fresh build in the "dist" directory and then deploy it to Nodejitsu as well as S3.
+Run "grunt deploy".
+This will create a fresh build in the "dist" directory and then deploy it to our S3 bucket that serves both our S3 mirror as well as getlantern.org.